gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 71DBH

 This is the dispatcher open routine for the CAS device.
-The current I/O buffer position, held in byte 6 of the FCB, and CASPRV, which holds any putback character are both zeroed.
-The required mode, supplied in register E, is examined and a "Bad file name" error generated (6E6BH) for append or random modes.
+The current I/O buffer position, held in byte 6 of the FCB, and [CASPRV](#casprv), which holds any putback character are both zeroed.
+The required mode, supplied in register E, is examined and a "`Bad file name`" error generated (6E6BH) for append or random modes.
 For output mode the identification block is then written to cassette (7125H) while for input mode the correct identification block is located on the cassette (70B8H).
 The FCB address is then placed in [PTRFIL](#ptrfil), the mode in byte 0 of the FCB and the routine terminates.

 <a name="7205h"></a>

     Address...
 7205H

 This is the dispatcher close routine for the CAS device.
-Byte 0 of the FCB is examined and, if the mode is input, CASPRV is zeroed and the routine terminates.
+Byte 0 of the FCB is examined and, if the mode is input, [CASPRV](#casprv) is zeroed and the routine terminates.
 Otherwise the remainder of the I/O buffer is filled with end of file characters (1AH) and the I/O buffer contents written to cassette (722FH).
-CASPRV is then zeroed and the routine terminates.
+[CASPRV](#casprv) is then zeroed and the routine terminates.

 <a name="722ah"></a>

     Address...
 722AH

 This is the dispatcher sequential output routine for the CAS device.
 The character to output is taken from register C and placed in the next free position in the I/O buffer (728BH).
 Byte 6 of the FCB, the I/O buffer position, is then incremented.
 If the I/O buffer position has wrapped round to zero this means that there are two hundred and fifty-six characters in the I/O buffer and it has to be written to cassette.
-The cassette motor is turned on, a short header is written to cassette (72F8H) followed by the I/O buffer contents (72DEH), and the motor is turned off via the TAPOOF standard routine.
+The cassette motor is turned on, a short header is written to cassette (72F8H) followed by the I/O buffer contents (72DEH), and the motor is turned off via the [TAPOOF](#tapoof) standard routine.

 <a name="723fh"></a>

     Address...
 723FH

 This is the dispatcher sequential input routine for the CAS device.
-CASPRV is first checked (72BEH) to determine whether it contains a character which has been putback, in which case its contents will be non-zero.
+[CASPRV](#casprv) is first checked (72BEH) to determine whether it contains a character which has been putback, in which case its contents will be non-zero.
 If so the routine terminates with the character in register A. Otherwise the I/O buffer position is checked (729BH) to determine whether it contains any characters.
 If the I/O buffer is empty the cassette motor is turned on and the header located (72E9H).
-Two hundred and fifty-six characters are then read in (72D4H), the cassette motor turned off via the TAPION standard routine and the I/O buffer position reset to zero.
+Two hundred and fifty-six characters are then read in (72D4H), the cassette motor turned off via the [TAPION](#tapion) standard routine and the I/O buffer position reset to zero.
 The character is then taken from the current I/O buffer position and the position incremented.
 Finally the character is checked to see if it is the end of file character (1AH).
 If it is not the routine terminates with the character in register A and FLAG NC.
-Otherwise the end of file character is placed in CASPRV, so that succeeding sequential input requests will always return the end of file condition, and the routine terminates with FLAG C.
+Otherwise the end of file character is placed in [CASPRV](#casprv), so that succeeding sequential input requests will always return the end of file condition, and the routine terminates with FLAG C.

 <a name="726dh"></a>

     Address...
 726DH

 This is the dispatcher eof routine for the CAS device.
-The next character is input (723FH) and placed in CASPRV.
+The next character is input (723FH) and placed in [CASPRV](#casprv).
 It is then tested for the end of file code (1AH) and the result placed in [DAC](#dac) as an integer, zero for false, FFFFH for true.

 <a name="727ch"></a>

     Address...
 727CH

 This is the dispatcher putback routine for the CAS device.
-The character is simply placed in CASPRV to be picked up at the next sequential input request.
+The character is simply placed in [CASPRV](#casprv) to be picked up at the next sequential input request.

 <a name="7281h"></a>